agra-uni-bremen/sps-vp/README.md

 This version of SymEx-VP is intended to be used in conjunction with [SPS][sps github] protocol specifications.
 The implementation is further described in the publication “Specification-based Symbolic Execution for Stateful Network Protocol Implementations in the IoT” which will be published in the IEEE Internet of Things Journal.

+## Installation

+Run the following command to create a Docker image:

+    $ docker build -t sps-vp .

+Afterwards, start the container using the following command

+    $ docker run --rm -it sps-vp

 ## Usage

 As described in Section III E) of the aforementioned paper, this version of SymEx-VP receives input specifications from a [state protocol server][sps github] (SPS).